Chili Pepper CO2

 Plant Origin: India

-Method: CO2 from fruit
+Method: CO2 from whole fruit (skin and seeds)

 Cultivation: Unsprayed (grown organically, but not certified)